cosc-516-2022/lab3/README.md

 To test your database, write Java code using VS Code.
 The file to edit is `Bigtable.java`.
 The test file is `TestBigtable.java`.
 Fill in the methods requested (search for **TODO**).
 Marks for each method are below.
 You receive the marks if you pass the JUnit tests AND have followed the requirements asked in the question (including documentation and proper formatting).

 - +1 mark - Write the method `connect()` to create a connection.
 Create a Bigtable data client and admin client.
 See [SampleBigtable.java](SampleBigtable.java) for starter code.
-- +1 mark - Write the method `createTable()` to create a table to store the sensor datd.
+- +1 mark - Write the method `createTable()` to create a table to store the sensor data.
 - +5 marks - Write the method `load()` to load the sensor data into the database.
 The data files are in the [data](data) folder.
 - +3 marks - Write the method `query1()` that returns the temperature at Vancouver on 2022-10-01 at 10 a.m.
 - +3 marks - Write the method `query2()` that returns the highest wind speed in the month of September 2022 in Portland.